foragepm/forage/docs/go.md

 If we assume that the almost all the individual files will be smaller than 1mb (max ipfs block size), then we can use the hashes in the metafile to be able to load each file directly from IPFS without needing to know it's CID up front.

-Similarly, when a go module if first added to IPFS by forest it needs to take a different approach than just `ipfs add module.zip`, instead we download the zip file from [proxy.golang.org](https://proxy.golang.org/github.com/libp2p/go-libp2p-blankhost/@v/v0.2.0.zip), extract the files and hash each one of them with sha2-256, then combine them together to create a metafile of that module, which we add to ipfs.
+Similarly, when a go module if first added to IPFS by forage it needs to take a different approach than just `ipfs add module.zip`, instead we download the zip file from [proxy.golang.org](https://proxy.golang.org/github.com/libp2p/go-libp2p-blankhost/@v/v0.2.0.zip), extract the files and hash each one of them with sha2-256, then combine them together to create a metafile of that module, which we add to ipfs.
 We then also add each individual file to IPFS as well.

 The zip file can then be reconstructed by other users over IPFS purely from the integrity hash of the metafile from sum.golang.org.